Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Abstract

 \section{Abstract}

 With the 4-meter Multi-Object Spectroscopic Telescope (4MOST) expected to provide an influx of transient spectra when it begins observations in early 2026 we consider the potential for real-time classification of these spectra.
-We investigate three extant spectroscopic transient classifiers: the Deep Automated Supernova and Host classifier (\dash{}), Next Generation SuperFit (\ngsf{}) and SuperNova IDentification (\snid{}), with a focus on comparing the efficiency and purity of the transient samples they produce.
-We discuss our method for simulating realistic, 4MOST-like, host-galaxy contaminated spectra and determining quality cuts for each classifier used to ensure pure SN Ia samples while maintaining efficient classification in other transient classes.
-We investigate the classifiers individually and in combinations.
+We investigate three extant spectroscopic transient classifiers: the Deep Automated Supernova and Host classifier (\dash{}), Next Generation SuperFit (\ngsf{}) and SuperNova IDentification (\snid{}), with a focus on comparing the completeness and purity of the transient samples they produce.
+We manually simulate fibre losses critical for accurately determining host-contamination and use the 4MOST Exposure Time Calculator to produce realistic, 4MOST-like, host-galaxy contaminated spectra.
+We investigate the three classifiers individually and in all possible combinations.
 We find that a combination of \dash{} and \ngsf{} can produce a SN Ia sample with a purity of 99.9\% while successfully classifying 70\% of SNe Ia.
 However, it struggles to classify non-SN Ia transients.
-We investigate photometric cuts to transient magnitude and transient flux fraction, finding that both can be used to improve transient classification efficiencies by 7--25\% depending on the transient subclass.
-Finally, we present an example classification plan for live classification and the predicted purities and efficiencies across five transient classes: Ia, Ibc, II, superluminous and non-supernova transients.
+We investigate photometric cuts to transient magnitude and the transient's fraction of total fibre flux, finding that both can be used to improve non-SN Ia transient classification completeness by 8--44\% with SNe Ibc benefitting the most and superluminous (SL) SNe the least.
+Finally, we present an example classification plan for live classification and the predicted purities and completeness across five transient classes: Ia, Ibc, II, SL and non-SN transients.
+We find that it is possible to classify 75\% of input spectra with >70\% purity in all classes except non-SN transients.
+Precise values can be varied using different classifiers and photometric cuts to suit the needs of a given study.